fedora-cloud/Fedora-Dockerfiles/postgresql/README.md

     # docker inspect --format '{{ .NetworkSettings.IPAddress }}' a0d14cc9830b

 Now connect to the instance of PostgreSQL.
-There is no default database at this time.
+There is no default database at this time, neither the "default" password for 'postgres' (admin) user.
+Please look at the 'container-usage' output described above how to setup that.

     # psql -h 172.17.0.x -U postgres
+    Password for user postgres: